 Security

 Most homeowners are concerned about how safe their windows are.
-When it comes to security, both of these types of windows are secure.
-Do remember though, that if someone wants to get into your home, they can smash the glass and enter.
+When it comes to security, these types of windows are secure.
+Do remember, though, that if someone wants to get into your home, they can smash the glass and enter.
 When you choose triple glass or laminated glass for your windows, it will add to your peace of mind in the event someone tries to smash your windows.

 Basements